vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KN 278-280, VKK 76–77, PC 231-251.
 The digests speak individually of about thirty Caturdaśi vratas.
 KKV speaks

 of one only viz. Śiva-caturdaśī.
-Caturdaśyastami-on 14th and 8th of both fortnights; only
+Caturdaśyaṣṭami-on 14th and 8th of both fortnights; only

 eating by nakta method; for one year; Śivapājā; Lin.
 83. 4